ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Counsyl RCV000412082 SCV000489895 uncertain significance Multiple endocrine neoplasia, type 2b 2016-07-14 criteria provided, single submitter clinical testing
+Counsyl RCV000412082 SCV000489895 uncertain significance Multiple endocrine neoplasia type 2B 2016-07-14 criteria provided, single submitter clinical testing

-Counsyl RCV000410243 SCV000489896 uncertain significance Multiple endocrine neoplasia, type 2a 2016-07-14 criteria provided, single submitter clinical testing
+Counsyl RCV000410243 SCV000489896 uncertain significance Multiple endocrine neoplasia type 2A 2016-07-14 criteria provided, single submitter clinical testing

-Ambry Genetics RCV000567892 SCV000674890 benign Hereditary cancer-predisposing syndrome 2023-04-25 criteria provided, single submitter clinical testing This alteration is classified as benign based on a combination of the following: population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.
+Ambry Genetics RCV000567892 SCV000674890 benign Hereditary cancer-predisposing syndrome 2023-04-25 criteria provided, single submitter clinical testing This alteration is classified as benign based on a combination of the following: seen in unaffected individuals, population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.